celery/celery/docs/getting-started/first-steps-with-celery.rst

         "tasks.add": {"rate_limit": "10/m"}
     }

-But in fact, if you are using one of RabbitMQ, Redis or MongoDB as the broker then you can actually direct the workers to set new rate limit for the task at runtime::
+If you are using RabbitMQ, Redis or MongoDB as the broker then you can also direct the workers to set new rate limit for the task at runtime::

     $ python tasks.py rate_limit tasks.add 10/m